-- Kidneys.
-Alcohol is a diuretic, which causes the kidneys to produce more urine.
+- Alcohol is a diuretic, which causes the kidneys to produce more urine.
 This, alone or with vomiting, can lead to dehydration and dangerously low levels of sodium, potassium, and other minerals and salts.

-- Lungs.
-Alcohol inhibits the gag reflex, which can lead to vomit, saliva, or other substances entering the lungs.
+- Alcohol inhibits the gag reflex, which can lead to vomit, saliva, or other substances entering the lungs.
 This can cause inflammation or infection in the lungs.

-The consequences of drinking frequently affect others, so much so that alcohol-related public health risks are a major concern.
-Binge drinking and other alcohol abuse may lead to alcohol-related deaths, such as car crashes, or intentional or unintentional injuries.
+The consequences of drinking frequently affect others — so much so that alcohol-related public health risks are a major concern.
+Binge drinking and other alcohol abuse may lead to alcohol-related deaths such as car crashes or intentional or unintentional injuries.

-“Drinking too much, including binge drinking, cost the United States $249 billion in 2010, or $2.05 a drink.
-These costs resulted from losses in workplace productivity, health care expenditures, criminal justice costs, and other expenses.
-Binge drinking was responsible for 77% of these costs, or $191 billion.”
+Binge drinking costs everyone.
+In a 2010 finding (later confirmed in 2018), these costs resulted from losses in workplace productivity, healthcare expenditures, criminal justice costs, and other expenses.
+Binge drinking was responsible for 77% of these costs, or $191 billion.

 The adverse outcomes of alcohol abuse for college students are sometimes profound, life-altering events.
 Driving while impaired can lead to debilitating injuries and even death.
 Alcohol poisoning is yet another risk that can cause severe illness or fatality.

 Underage drinking poses many of the same health and safety risks and can lead to a lifetime of alcohol disorders.
 Youths may be influenced to drink due to peer pressure, wanting to take risks, or even stress.
 However, alcohol-related problems can significantly impede an adolescent life.

 In many instances, the community can step forward in helping those who binge drink and abuse alcohol, while developing prevention strategies to deter future alcohol abuse.
-Most importantly, awareness is vital to understanding how to stop binge drinking and prevent alcohol abuse in any shape or form.
+Most importantly, awareness is vital to understanding how to stop binge drinking and prevent alcohol abuse.
 Once recognized, members of the community, educators, parents, and healthcare administrators can help alleviate the public health risks and costs.

-The CDC Alcohol Program
+The CDC alcohol program